Explicit Solution to the Constant Radial Acceleration Problem: Time as a function of the state (implicit solution)

 The above expression relates the time as a function of the initial conditions and the current state.
 It is the Weierstrassian counterpart to the equivalent expression in terms of the Jacobi elliptic functions (see \cite{gradshtein_table_2007} \S 3.132 for the general case, or \cite{san2012bounded} for a particular case) and can be regarded as an \lq\lq implicit\rq\rq\ solution to the problem.
-While more compact than previously known results (and valid in general for all initial conditions), to get $r$ as a function of the time $t$ one still needs to invert Eq.(\ref{eq:time_sol}) which requires a numerical procedure.
-This problem, shared with the known expressions in terms of the Jacobi elliptic integrals, is the reason the use of analytical solutions for the radial thrust problem is unpopular.
-Many commented how it hinders the physical insight into the problem while not even being computationally efficient, thus suggesting the use of approximate approaches.
-Contrary to this common knowledge, in the next sections we will show that it is possible to derive the explicit and closed form analytical solution in terms of the Weierstrass elliptic functions.
-Such expressions are valid for all values of $\alpha$ and $\Delta$, for bounded and unbounded motion and provide, straight-forwardly, a great physical insight into the problem.
+While more compact than previously known results (and valid in general for all initial conditions, but singular for $\alpha=0$), to get $r$ as a function of the time $t$ one still needs to invert Eq.(\ref{eq:time_sol}) which requires a numerical procedure.
+This problem, shared with the known expressions in terms of the Jacobi elliptic integrals, is the reason the use of analytical solutions for the constant radial acceleration problem are not used in practice.
+Many commented how they hinder the physical insight into the problem while not even being computationally efficient, thus suggesting the use of approximate approaches.
+Contrary to this common knowledge, in the next sections it is shown that it is possible to derive the explicit and closed form analytical solution in terms of the Weierstrass elliptic functions.
+Such expressions are valid for all values of $\alpha$ and $\Delta$, for bounded and unbounded motion and provide, straight-forwardly, a great physical insight into the problem as they explicitly relate the state variables to a pseudo-time (which can also be seen as an orbital anomaly).